Pmk2021/p2_continuous_control/README.md

 Windows (64-bit): https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip

 Then after downloading the repository, unzip the file into the folder, making sure the file name in the second cell of reacher.ipyb matches the download

+All the necessary packages except for the unity agents package are located in the requirements.txt file of this repository.
+The unity agents package must be installed by following the DRLND Repository installation directions

+## Instructions
+Open Navigation.ipyb
+To train the code, set the variable num_episodes in cell 7 to how long you want the agent to train.
+It took ~800 episodes to reach a mean score of 13 over 100 episodes.
+Then run the whole notebook.
+Once its finished training, it should save its weights and graph the agent's learning curve.